Biochar: Research

-Research into aspects involving pyrolysis/biochar is underway around the world, but as of 2018 was still in its infancy.
+Research into pyrolysis and biochar is underway globally, but as of 2018 was still in its infancy.
 From 2005 to 2012, 1,038 articles included the word "biochar" or "bio-char" in the topic indexed in the ISI Web of Science.
-Research is in progress by Cornell University, University of Edinburgh (which has a dedicated research unit), University of Georgia, the Agricultural Research Organization (ARO) of Israel, Volcani Center, and University of Delaware.
+Research is in progress by the University of Edinburgh, the University of Georgia, the Volcani Center, and the Swedish University of Agricultural Sciences.